couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/09-embedded-documents.md

 puts address.street
 ```

-CouchbaseOrm automatically deserializes the embedded document and returns an instance of the embedded document class.
+CouchbaseOrm automatically deserializes the nested document and returns an instance of the nested document class.

 ## 9.4.
-Updating Embedded Documents
+Updating Nested Documents

-To update an embedded document, you can modify the attributes of the embedded document instance and save the parent document.
+To update an nested document, you can modify the attributes of the nested document instance and save the parent document.

 ```ruby
 user = User.find('user_id')